srafaelnovoa/peloton-api-visualizer/README.md

 **Note**: This project is not currently accepting contributions.
 It is being developed and maintained by the author.

+### Known Issues:
+- The graph visualization currently does not display correctly.
+This issue is being worked on and will be addressed in future updates.

 ## Features

 - User authentication with Peloton API